Anyline/mobile-ocr-documentation-anyline/source/index.md

 <a name="cutout_width"></a>
 #### width

 Specifies an exact desired pixel width (pixels in the frame, not on the display).
-If this is bigger than the views width, it will be limited to it.
+If this is bigger than the width of the view, it will be limited to it.

 E.g. Android devices may have a 720p preview but only a 540p wide display.
 If a width of 600 is specified, the cutout will still only be 540.